Mamatha-Kollamaram/heart-disease-analysis/README.md

 # Uncovering Clinical Insights into Heart Disease Risk

-This project performs **Exploratory Data Analysis (EDA)** on heart disease data from Cleveland and Hungary, identifying key patterns and statistical relationships between clinical features and heart disease presence.
+This project dives deep into Exploratory Data Analysis (EDA) of real-world heart disease data from the Cleveland and Hungary datasets.
+By cleaning, visualizing, and statistically analyzing clinical features, it uncovers key risk factors, regional differences, and patterns associated with heart disease.
+The goal is to extract meaningful insights that could support early diagnosis and improve understanding of cardiovascular risk.

 ## Table of Contents
 - [Project Overview](#project-overview)